datalad/datalad/paper.md

 - [http://datasets.datalad.org]() - a DataLad superdataset collating hundreds of datasets covering hundreds of TBs of largely neural data
 - [https://github.com/datalad-datasets]() - interesting open data resources

+## Documentation

+DataLad core repository populates [docs.datalad.org](http://docs.datalad.org/en/latest/) with developers oriented information and detailed description of command line and Python interfaces.
+A comprehensive [DataLad Handbook](http://handbook.datalad.org) oriented toward novice and advanced users of all backgrounds is a separate project (https://github.com/datalad-handbook/).

+## Development

+`datalad` heavily relies on stability of underlying core tools - `git` and `git-annex`.
+To guarantee
+Through its lifetime, DataLad project have been supporting development of `git-annex`.

+## Contributing

 # Citations

 Citations to entries in paper.bib should be in